abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 as we get to know and examine our reactions.
 This helps us refrain from automatically repeating the same old pattern.
 It also gives us time to respond with more wisdom and skillfulness based on having seen and understood the reaction clearly.
-As it holds true with physical therapy for the body, we can unlearn habits that have caused long-term unwholesome reactions in the mind.
+As with physical therapy for the body, we can unlearn habits that have caused long-term unwholesome reactions in the mind.
 We just need to be willing to pause and observe the space around our uncomfortable experiences.

 # An Opportunity to Develop Mindfulness